amandeep511997/riverFlowsInYou/docs/index.md

 and death shall never approach you.

+*Raag Ramkali – The emotions in Ramkali are like those of a wise teacher disciplining their student.
+The student is aware of the pain of learning, but is still conscious of the fact that ultimately it is for the best.
+In this way Ramkali conveys the change from all that we are familiar with, to something we are certain will be better.[(source)](https://en.wikipedia.org/wiki/Ragas_in_the_Guru_Granth_Sahib)*

 *This hymn is written by Guru Gobind Singh Ji*

 <iframe width="530" height="295" src="https://www.youtube.com/embed/I78T2wmmqzk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>